JuliaGeo/Shapefile.jl/README.md

  [[[20.0, 20.0], [20.0, 30.0], [30.0, 30.0], [20.0, 20.0]]]
  [[[0.0, 0.0], [100.0, 0.0], [100.0, 100.0], [0.0, 100.0], [0.0, 0.0]]]
 ```

+## Reading zipped shapefiles

+Shapefiles that are compressed into a `.zip` file can be read by `Shapefile.Table` if you load the `ZipFile` library first.

 ## Alternative packages